 DEF.
-The blockchain is, as the name suggests, a chain of blocks that works as a ledger known in the financial world as records.
-On the blockchain, these blocks are linked together through cryptography.
+As the name suggests, the blockchain is a chain of blocks that works as a ledger known in the financial world as records.
+On the blockchain, these blocks are linked together and secured through cryptography.

 In simpler terms, the blockchain is a digital ledger.

 Each record (block) in the blockchain contains a timestamp, information on blockchain transactions, and the cryptographic hash value (signature) of the previous block.
 This means that each block is reliant on the previous one.

 Thus, the chain.

 Who invented the blockchain?

-The first working blockchain was released in 2009, after Satoshi Nakamoto published the paper ‘Bitcoin: A Peer-to-Peer Electronic Cash System’ in 2008, and released the Bitcoin software the following year.
+The first working blockchain was released in 2009.
+After Satoshi Nakamoto published the paper ‘Bitcoin: A Peer-to-Peer Electronic Cash System’ in 2008, he released the Bitcoin software the following year.